kadetat/sphinx-template/source/paper/index.rst

 of another unknowing user.
 When enabled and used correctly, Django can protect against this attack by checking for a cookie in each POST request [#f6]_.

-The third common web-attack Django protects against in SQL injection.
+The third common web-attack Django protects against is SQL injection.
 SQL injection occurs when a malicious user can somehow execute SQL code on the web application's database.
 Django protects against this attack by constructing Django querysets using query parameterization [#f6]_.
 Django allows the developers the